Are you the kind of person who only wants the best of the best?

-Utilizing a total of 12 Second Generation airbags, the Fujimi EP 7000 Massage Chair delivers a top-notch massage that encompasses your arms, legs, and shoulders.
+Utilizing 12 Second Generation airbags, the Fujimi EP 7000 Massage Chair delivers a top-notch massage that encompasses your arms, legs, and shoulders.

 Carbon Fiber Heating

-Rather that limiting therapeutic heat to just the lumbar region, the carbon fibers in the back of the chair conduct soothing heat across your entire back.
-The temperature can be adjusted to taste, within a ten-degree range that runs between 40-50 degrees Celsius (104-122 degrees Fahrenheit).
+Rather than limiting therapeutic heat to just the lumbar region, the carbon fibers in the back of the chair conduct soothing heat across your entire back.
+The temperature can be adjusted to taste within a ten-degree range that runs between 40-50 degrees Celsius (104-122 degrees Fahrenheit).